bdnorris/DES-340/lectures/lecture01.md

 If you want to do web design professionally, you will find benefits in learning some (front-end) code, but unless you work for a small firm it is unlikely you’ll have to write anything production ready.

+## Code languages

+There are tons of "programming" languages out there, but as designers (and for the scope of this course) we're mostly worried about the "Front-End" of websites.

+- Front-end: The visuals and interface that make up web sites (client-side)
+- Back-end: The processes that a user doesn’t see, regarding prepping pages to send to the user from the server, based on URL/cookies/forms/etc., like saving data to a database, checking a user’s password or paying with a credit card (server-side)
+- - Back-end languages include PHP, Python, Ruby, Java, C# (.NET), etc.

+I will be mentioning back-end stuff from time to time, but it won't be a concern of this course.

+There are also different languages for mobile applications.
+These are meant to run on iOS or Android.

+> The best way to think about front- vs back-end languages is to imagine a website being like a restaurant — you have a front-of-house staffed by the waiters, and a back-of-house where you find the cooks.
+A customer interacts directly with the waiters, who then tell the kitchen staff what to prepare.
+The cooks make your food, hand it to a waiter, who then delivers it to your table.
+On a website, you only see the front-end, which is what you interact with.
+The back-end works away behind the scenes.

+__SuperHi

+### Front-end languages

+The visual "front-end" of _all_ websites use a combination of...

+- _HTML_ (HyperText Markup Language) which defines, categorized and structures content.
+- _CSS_ (Cascading Style Sheets) which sets how everything (the HTML) should look.
+- _Javascript_ which is a scripting language that controls user interactions with web pages.
+Anything that happens after a page has loaded is usually controlled with Javascript

 ## The learning curve

 ![Developer Learning Curve](/assets/img/curve-2-1024x613.png)